Harness racing in Australia: Victoria

 Harness racing in Victoria is controlled by Harness Racing Victoria (HRV).
-The state's metropolitan track is Tabcorp Park, Melton.
-Victorian harness racing meetings are usually held seven days a week, with major provincial tracks including Cranbourne, Bendigo, Ballarat, Kilmore, Shepparton and Swan Hill.
+The state's metropolitan track is Melton Entertainment Park.
+Victorian harness racing meetings are usually held seven days a week, with major provincial tracks including Mildura, Cranbourne, Bendigo, Ballarat, Kilmore, Shepparton and Swan Hill.
 Vicbred, an Australian racing and breeding program with annual prize money and bonuses totalling $4.35 million and HRV's Free to Race policy were designed to encourage more owners into the harness racing industry.